-- to all recommended safe behaviors to stop the spread wearing masks, socially distancing and avoiding gatherings. - You should never reveal the identity of the person with COVID-19 to families in your program or share information that might identify the person with COVID-19.
+- Notification for Close Contacts: This letter is for staff and families of children who are identified as close contacts of the positive case.
+This letter will state that they or their child has been in close contact with a COVID-19 positive individual and inform them of the guidance outlined above. - Providers should contact the parents/guardians of any children who are presumed close contacts for immediate pickup and send home any staff members who are presumed close contacts immediately. - Close contacts who cannot be picked up before the end of the program day should be isolated from others who were not close contacts and must not return to program the following day. - You should never reveal the identity of the person with COVID-19 with families in your program or share information that might identify the person with COVID-19.
 That information is confidential.
 Maintaining confidentiality will help encourage other people to disclose when they have COVID-19.
-However, sharing with the Situation Room, school principals of the participants in your program, and DOHMH/Test + Trace as necessary is allowable as a public safety measure. - Notification of Positive Case in Program Community: This letter is for staff and families of children who are not presumed to be close contacts of the individual who tested positive.
-This letter will state that there was a confirmed case of COVID-19 at the program, but that they or their child is not considered a close contact at this time and therefore there is currently no need to quarantine. - Clean and disinfect all areas used by the person with COVID-19 symptoms, such as the isolation space, bathrooms, common areas, and shared equipment, as described above and following the Centers for Disease Control and Prevention guidelines on Cleaning and Disinfecting Your Facility.
-After cleaning and disinfecting the affected areas, these areas can be used for other purposes. - Inform your program manager of the confirmed case in your program and whether any staff/participants are quarantining as a result.
+However, sharing with the Situation Room, school principals of the participants in your program, and DOHMH/Test + Trace as necessary is allowable as a public safety measure. - Clean and disinfect all areas used by the person with COVID-19 symptoms, such as the isolation space, bathrooms, common areas, and shared equipment, as described above and following the Centers for Disease Control and Prevention guidelines on Cleaning and Disinfecting Your Facility.
+After cleaning and disinfecting the affected areas, these areas can be used for other purposes.

+Inform your program manager of the confirmed case in your program and whether any staff/participants are quarantining as a result.
 If needed, discuss how cases where large numbers of staff/participants are quarantined may affect program operations.